bigdata-i523/hid225/notebook.md

 # Writing

+* 09/05/17 Started Researching for Paper 1: Big Data Applications for the Transportation Industry
+* 09/08/17 Installed and Learned jabref
 * 09/15/17 Installed and Learned aquamacs
-* 09/08/17 Installed and Learned jabref